msachi/kafka-streams-demo/README.md

 Note that the count operator has a `Materialized` parameter that specifies that the running count should be stored in a `KeyValueStore` named `counts-store`.
 This store can be queried in real-time.
 Also note that the `Materialized` store is always of type `<Bytes, byte[]>` as this is the format of the inner most store.

-We can also write the `counts` KTable's changelog stream back into another Kafka topic, say `streams-wordcount-output`.
+We can also write the `counts` KTable's changelog stream back into another Kafka topic, `streams-wordcount-output`.
 Note that this time the value type is no longer `String` but `Long`, so the default serialization classes are not viable for writing it to Kafka anymore.
 We need to provide overridden serialization methods for `Long` types, otherwise a runtime exception will be thrown:

 ```java
 counts.toStream().to("streams-wordcount-output", Produced.with(Serdes.String(), Serdes.Long()));